 This is the number of times residents are rehospitalized per 1,000 days of short-term care.

 Short-term Care: ER Visits

 In Brethren Retirement Community, 12.98 Percentage of Patients

 This indicates the number of emergency room visits per thousand days of short-term care.
 There is a correlation between reduced emergency room visits and the quality of nursing home care.

 Short-term Care: Facilitates Functional Improvement

-Measures the percent of short-term residents that saw functional improvements, such as with activities of daily living.
-Many would argue this is a reliable measure of rehabilitation performance.
+This tells you the percent of short-term care residents that saw functional improvements, such as with activities of daily living.